k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: impossible() when killing multiple vault guards in succession
 - Make it easier to remove a ball & chain with a forge/hammer if the chain is rusted
+- Fix: wielding Dichotomy protecting objects in open inventory from burning while walking on lava